radius-project/blog/radblog/content/posts/2026/community-update-may/index.md

 - **`rad app show/list/delete --preview`** — List, inspect, and delete applications created with the `Radius.Core/applications` type. ([#11935](https://github.com/radius-project/radius/pull/11935))
 - **`rad workspace create --preview`** — Create workspaces that use `Radius.Core/environments`, so you can pair them with the new resource types. ([#11905](https://github.com/radius-project/radius/pull/11905))

-#### Automated resource type registration

-- **Resource Types are now automatically registered on install** — Radius [Resource Types](https://docs.radapp.io/concepts/resource-types/) defines the resources your applications can use (e.g., containers, databases, message queues).
+**Automated resource type registration** - Radius [Resource Types](https://docs.radapp.io/concepts/resource-types/) defines the resources your applications can use (e.g., containers, databases, message queues).
 Previously, operators had to manually register each type.
-Now, all default resource types from the [resource-types-contrib](https://github.com/radius-project/resource-types-contrib) repository are registered automatically when you install Radius, so you can start deploying immediately. ([#11911](https://github.com/radius-project/radius/pull/11911))
+Now, all default resource types from the [resource-types-contrib](https://github.com/radius-project/resource-types-contrib) repository are registered automatically when you install Radius, so you can start deploying immediately with Recipes linked to the types. ([#11911](https://github.com/radius-project/radius/pull/11911))

 #### Additional improvements